SJ429/Exploring-Earthquakes-WithLeaflet/README.md

 ![](Leaflet-Step-1/Images/Capture%20faultline%20final.PNG)

-Maps are hoseted at https://sj429.github.io/Exploring-Earthquakes-WithLeaflet/
+Maps with the relationships are hosted at https://sj429.github.io/Exploring-Earthquakes-WithLeaflet/

 The dataset selected was all earthquakes for the past seven days, specifically, https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/1.0_day.geojson.